rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 Building the output is simply running the `doxygen` command while in the `cpp/doxygen` directory containing the `Doxyfile`.
 The tool will read and process all appropriate source files under the `cpp/` directory.
 The output will be created in the `cpp/doxygen/html/` directory.
 You can load the local `index.html` file generated there into any web browser to view the result.

-By default, doxygen also employs the `graphviz dot` tool to build some diagrams of the class, namespace, and module relationships.
+By default, doxygen also uses the `graphviz dot` tool to build some diagrams of the class, namespace, and module relationships.
 If the `dot` tool cannot be found then the output will be generated without diagrams.

 The doxygen installation page does not include instructions for downloading and installing `graphviz dot`.